NicolasVPC/iom-wikijs-storage/notes/Wiki_configuration.md

 ### adminer
 Adminer is a database managment software: https://www.adminer.org/ we can use it to send query to the database by a web interface.
 It will listen on the port `8083`.

+### backup
+It is possible to set up a backup using git: https://docs.requarks.io/storage/git

 ## wiki.js
 `Wiki.js` is an open source wiki software: https://js.wiki/